Itaewon in a Day

 This is the kind of place that you discover by mistake

 Once seen by many Koreans as a place reserved for foreigners, Itaewon has grown up in recent years.
 Transforming from a foreigner-friendly shopping area with a somewhat seedy nightlife, into a cosmopolitan district of diversity, Itaewon has put on a new face and is now packed with plenty of fun things to do, and lined with some of the best restaurants in Seoul; Italian to Indian, Greek to German, Persian to Pakistani, French to Thai… choices abound.

-Here’s My Destinations Seoul’s guide to how you can spend a day in Itaewon.
+Here’s My Guides Seoul’s guide to how you can spend a day in Itaewon.

 Believe it or not, we suggest hitting the gym!
 What better way to start the day after a hearty breakfast than burning some extra calories to make room for all the eating you’ll be doing along the way?
 Visit Kim’s Gym; it’s not upmarket, but it’s convenient and clean.
 The walk-in fee is only 7,000 KRW.
 The owner Mr. Kim speaks English; he is very friendly and likes visitors.

 In Seoul, you can walk in and work out coming straight from a business meeting in a suit.
 Most gyms provide shorts, t-shirts and towels.
 What else do you need?
 Oh, right, shoes…well if you forgot those, be happy you’re in Korea; you can buy cheap sneakers on almost every street corner in Seoul, especially Itaewon.